Strunzdesign/snet-gateway/doc/protocol.md

     ++-------------+------------+--------------------++----------------------++-----------------

 This frame format has the following properties:
+- The added overhead is two bytes per frame.
 - As bit 7 of the first byte of a frame is always set, it is impossible that the first byte of a frame becomes `0x7E`.
   This allows coexistence with the *escaping-based framing mode*.
 - The length field consists of 12 bits allowing payloads from 0 to 4191 bytes.
 Thus, the MTU is 4191.
 Sending empty frames